htmos6/Autonomous-Master-Robot-Swarm-Systems/README.md

 ## CopyCat-Master
-The repository contains the source code and configuration files for a comprehensive mobile robot control system.
-The system is designed to provide efficient control and navigation functionalities for mobile robots, facilitating tasks such as path planning, speed management, and anomaly detection.
+The repository hosts source code and configuration files for a mobile robot control system.
+It's tailored for robust control and navigation, empowering tasks like path planning, speed regulation, and detection of  anomalies in routes.

-* TCP/IP Based Communication
+* TCP/IP Communication

-* Encoder System / Calibration Scripts
+* Encoder Calibration

-* IMU System / Calibration Scripts
+* IMU Calibration

-* Motor Driver Scripts
+* Motor Driver Control

-* Odometry Based Position Change Calculation
+* Odometry for Position Tracking

-* Speed Estimator
+* Speed Estimation